Ann Stamper (nee Dasovich)

-LANSING, IL - Ann Stamper (nee Dasovich), 91, formerly of Lansing, IL, passed over peacefully on Monday, December 28, 2020, in Munster, IN.
-She was born on December 19, 1929, to John and Maria Dasovich in South Porcupine, Ontario, Canada.
+LANSING, IL - Ann Stamper (nee Dasovich), age 91 and formerly of Lansing, IL, passed over peacefully on Monday, December 28, 2020 in Munster, IN.
+She was born on December 19, 1929 to John and Maria Dasovich in South Porcupine, Ontario, Canada.
 On August 29, 1948, she married her love and husband, Peter John Stamper, and moved to Chicago.
 Peter preceded her in death in 2009.
 They were married 61 years.

-Surviving are her loving daughters, Linda (Al Swider) Rosinski, of Traverse City, MI, Anne (Richard) Martin, of Selbyville, DE, Pamela Ramanna, of Chicago, Margaret (Mark) Banach, of Lansing, and Melanie (Paul) Thomas, of Austin, TX; nine grandchildren: Stevie Rosinski, Jennifer (Kurt) Gehrisch, Heather (Greg) Guy, Robyn Martin, Susan (David) Stanton, Rachael (Shawn) Elliott, Andrew Banach, Lauren Thomas and Ashley Banach.
-Also surviving are eight great-grandchildren: Bradley Guy, Addison Stanton, Gabriella Gehrisch, Danny Guy, Avery Stanton, Mia Gehrisch, Teagan Gehrisch and Sophia Guy.
-Ann was the oldest of 10 children and is survived by two brothers and five sisters, all living in Canada.
-She is a great aunt to many nieces and nephews.
+Surviving are her loving daughters: Linda (Al Swider) Rosinski of Traverse City, MI, Anne (Richard) Martin of Selbyville, DE, Pamela Ramanna of Chicago, Margaret (Mark) Banach of Lansing, and Melanie (Paul) Thomas of Austin, TX; nine grandchildren: Stevie Rosinski, Jennifer (Kurt) Gehrisch, Heather (Greg) Guy, Robyn Martin, Susan (David) Stanton, Rachael (Shawn) Elliott, Andrew Banach, Lauren Thomas, and Ashley Banach.
+Also surviving are eight great grandchildren: Bradley Guy, Addison Stanton, Gabriella Gehrisch, Danny Guy, Avery Stanton, Mia Gehrisch, Teagan Gehrisch, and Sophia Guy.
+Ann was the oldest of ten children and is survived by two brothers and five sisters, all living in Canada.
+She is a great Aunt to many nieces and nephews.

 Music was Ann's passion.
 In her younger days she played guitar and loved to sing with her daughters.
 Later, she loved attending any musical venue.
 She spent many days in her kitchen baking and cooking, and was the queen of improvisation.
 Without sophisticated kitchen utensils, she always found a way to get the results she wanted, which was very humorous at times.